robingenz/capacitor-firebase-authentication/docs/setup-facebook.md

    `[APP_ID]` must be replaced with your Facebook app ID.

-1. Add the following elements to `android/app/src/main/AndroidManifest.xml` after the `application` element:
+1. Add the following elements to `android/app/src/main/AndroidManifest.xml` inside the `application` element:

    ```xml
    <meta-data